learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 Functions combine series of steps under a new name.
 That's why they're _abstractions_.
 We'll call that the _function name_.
 More formally:

-**A function is an object that contains a sequence JavaScript statements.
+**A function is an object that contains a sequence in JavaScript statements.
 We can execute or _call_ it multiple times.**

 To _call_ a function means to run the independent pieces that make it.